Skip to content

 169. Process used to prioritise, assess and/or engage suppliers on compliance with company's policy and/or legal requirements?

-The company reports that it conducts annual assessments on all new partners and existing long-term partners on their compliance with environmental and safety rules, however, further details were not provided.
+The company reports that it conducts annual assessments of all new and existing long-term partners for compliance with environmental and safety rules, however, no further details were provided.

 • N